No items found.

 A standard beer tap consists of several parts, including:

-• Faucet Body: The largest component of the beer tap, it directs the flow of beer through the spout to your waiting glass.
+• Faucet Body: The largest component of the beer tap is the direct flow of beer through the spout to your waiting glass.
 Faucets come in different finishes, but we recommend stainless steel to ensure metallic flavors don't taint your beer.

 • Coupling Washer: This small but essential part seats the faucet to the beer shank for a leak-free connection.